resources index

 El Hijo de Salvador

-For the first falseta, keep the C sharp anchored at the second fret on the second string with your fretting-hand middle finger, and use your other fingers to play the melody.
-Notice how the triplet drive is maintained throughout the falseta, creating the "sticky" counterpoint heard in the two-note figures over beats three to eight and at beats 10 and 12.
+For the first falseta, keep the C sharp anchored at the second fret on the second string with your middle finger and use your other fingers to play the melody.
+Notice how the triplet drive is maintained throughout the falseta with the "sticky" rhythmic counterpoint of the index from beat three onward.

-In the second falseta, the idea spills over to 14 beats, with the extra figures appearing in the last measure (he recorded something similar with Cepero).
-The note in parentheses will complete the pattern but is not actually heard on the recording.
+At the end of the second falseta, Ramón plays too many notes (he recorded something similar with Cepero).
+The note in parentheses will complete the pattern but is not actually heard in the recording.

 In the third falseta, the simultaneous counterpoint and slur can be traced back to 1913 in Ramón's soleá with Chacón, "Nadie se arrime a mi cama," and also appears in his 1926 siguiriya with Cepero "Si no me vengo."
-A slight variation of this falseta is heard earlier in the same recording, at 0:24, and is noted below in sample 3.
-Notice Ramón's placement of rhythmic counterpoint in each measure: In the first two measures, counterpoint is used on the first and third beat, but in the third measure, it appears on the second beat, breaking the pattern and perfectly highlighting the accented eighth beat.
-Finally, he ends the remate with a D on the second string, which leads into the next falseta.
+A slight variation of this falseta is heard earlier in the same recording, as seen below in example 3.
+Notice Ramón's placement of the rhythmic counterpoint in each measure: in the first two measures on the first and third beat and in the third measure on the second beat, breaking the pattern and highlighting the accented eighth beat.
+He ends the remate with a D on the second string, leading into the next falseta.

-In the fourth and last compás, he pulls off on the open second string, making use of the out-of-place B natural, for a brief flash of chromaticism that vaguely echoes a falseta of Manolo de Huelva por bulerías.
+In the fourth and last compás, he slurs onto the open second string, making use of the out-of-place B natural, for a brief flash of chromaticism that vaguely echoes a falseta of Manolo de Huelva por bulerías.
 The idea seems to end out of time, depending on how you interpret his intentions, and the final remate seen below is only a convenient way to note the music.
-The index-finger counterpoint often brushes the first and second strings, but the notation below indicates only the first string.
-Check the slowed version to catch all the details.
-Capo at the third fret.
-The idea is heard at 1:39.

 slow | fast